-We will be updating our insights as the regulatory guidance develops.

-There are six parts to the Individual Accountability Framework, some of which apply to all Regulated Financial Service Providers (RFSPs) and others which apply initially only to credit institutions and certain types of insurers and investment firms:
+We will be updating our insights as the Consultation progresses and the guidance develops further.
+There are six parts to the IAF, some of which apply to all Regulated Financial Service Providers (RFSPs) and others which apply initially only to credit institutions and certain types of insurers and investment firms:

-- The introduction of SEAR - A new 'Duty of Responsibility' for individuals within the scope of SEAR - New Conduct Standards for individuals, with Additional Conduct Standards applying to pre-approval controlled function (PCF) holders and controlled function (CF) 1 holders, and Common Conduct Standards applying to all persons in CF roles.
-Both sets of standards apply to all RFSPs - New Business Standards applying to all RFSPs - Enhancements to the Central Bank's Fitness and Probity (F&P) regime - Enhancements to the Central Bank's Administrative Sanctions Procedure (ASP)
+- The introduction of SEAR

+- A new 'Duty of Responsibility' for individuals within the scope of SEAR

+- New Conduct Standards for individuals, with Additional Conduct Standards applying to pre-approval controlled function (PCF) holders and controlled function (CF) 1 holders, and Common Conduct Standards applying to all persons in CF roles.
+Both sets of standards apply to all RFSPs

+- New Business Standards applying to all RFSPs (although initially these are limited to the Consumer Protection Code which is under review)

+- Enhancements to the Central Bank's

+Fitness and Probity (F&P) regime

+- Enhancements to the Central Bank's

+Administrative Sanctions Procedure (ASP)